KuliginStepan/mongration/README.md

 If you have several instances of service, they will not start until one instance acquire a lock and execute migrations.

 ## @ChangeLog
-@ChangeLog is a meta-annotation to mark a class as ChangeLog.
-A class annotated with @ChangeLog is regular spring beans.
+`@ChangeLog` is a meta-annotation to mark a class as ChangeLog.
+A class annotated with `@ChangeLog` is regular spring bean.
 It allows inject dependencies in these classes (do not inject dependencies that depends on Mongo Data components, because they are not loaded when migrations executing).
 ### Ordering
-To order ChangeLog`s you may annotate it with @Order.
+To order ChangeLog`s you may annotate it with `@Order`.
 Changelogs are sort with standard spring Order comparator.
 ## @ChangeSet
-@ChangeSet is annotation to mark ChangeLog\`s method as migration.
+`@ChangeSet` is annotation to mark ChangeLog\`s method as migration.
 This method should have `MongoTemplate` as an argument.

 Example: